-Wave Motion offer extremely durable boards, yet they're still very light at the same time.
+Wave Rebel offer extremely durable boards, yet they're still very light at the same time.
 You also have the option of choosing from a wide range of graphics.
 It's a great board for riders to get their feet wet.

 The Lucky Bums wood skimboard is another model cheap enough to learn your basic skills on the water and in the air, yet it's still durable enough to stay together for a while.
 There is a high gloss coating over the plywood construction to prevent water damage.

 - Slight rocker shape to help with nosedives